Bikatr7/Kudasai/README.md

     model : ID of the model to use.
 As of right now, Kijiku only works with 'chat' models.

     temperature : What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
-Lower Values are typically better for translation
+Lower values are typically better for translation.

     top_p : An alternative to sampling with temperature, called nucleus sampling, where the model considers the results of the tokens with top_p probability mass.
 So 0.1 means only the tokens comprising the top 10% probability mass are considered.
 I generally recommend altering this or temperature but not both.